The State News

 The State News Student Subscription tax

-The State News and StateNews.com is an independent nonprofit student media organization serving Michigan State University.
-Michigan State University does not fund the State News.
+The State News and StateNews.com is an independent non-profit student media organization serving Michigan State University.
+MSU does not fund the State News.
 By operating independently as a separate 501(c)(3) nonprofit, we rely solely on advertising and marketing sales, ancillary income, and a student-voted subscription tax collected each semester.
 The subscription tax supports expenses involving student payroll, web hosting fees, marketing, printing, and other newsroom operation expenses.
-Because of this, our staff is free from prior restraint or censorship and allowed to make news decisions ethically and responsibly.
+Because of this, our staff is free from prior restraint or censorship and students are allowed to make news decisions ethically and responsibly.

-Through a 2017 referendum, the MSU student body voted to approve The State News tax.
-Subsequently, the MSU Board of Trustees approved The State News continue to receive the student tax assessment under the same procedures in effect since 1971, the year it became a separately student-run incorporated organization.
+Through a 2017 referendum, the MSU student body voted to approve an increase in The State News’ tax.
+Subsequently, the MSU Board of Trustees approved The State News to continue to receive the student tax assessment under the same procedures in effect since 1971, the year it became a separately student-run incorporated organization.

 If you are requesting a student tax refund, please fill out this online form.